 Located in Tottenham, Bruce Castle Park covers eight hectares of parkland and is rich in history dating back to the early 11th century.

-The park was created from the remains of the ancient Bruce Castle family estate, purchased by the Council in 1892.
-Bruce Castle Museum, a Grade 1 listed 16th century manor house, now houses the borough’s local history collections and archives and has been open since 1927.
+The park was created from the remains of the ancient Bruce Castle family estate, purchased by the council in 1892.
+Bruce Castle Museum, a Grade 1 listed 16th-century manor house, now houses the borough’s local history collections and archives and has been open since 1927.
 The Museum and Parks Service produced a tree trail for the park, detailing an exciting trail for children to follow.
 For more information, visit the Bruce Castle Park Tree Trail page.

 For details on how to get to Bruce Castle Park please see our A-Z of Parks.